signingclouddev/SigningCloud_API_Postman/README.md

 This is a Postman collection for SigningCloud API.

-Update environment variables:
+To use this script please update the following environment variables:
 - apiKey
 - apiSecret
 - uploadFilePath

-Update Pre-request and Post-resonponse Script in each API
+Update Pre-request and Post-response Script in each API
 - signer details e.g. name, email, contact